MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 Defender for Identity consists of the following components:

-- **Microsoft Defender portal**: The Microsoft Defender portal creates your Defender for Identity workspace, displays the data received from Defender for Identity sensors, and enables you to monitor, manage, and investigate threats in your network environment.
+- **Microsoft Defender portal**
+The Microsoft Defender portal creates your Defender for Identity workspace, displays the data received from Defender for Identity sensors, and enables you to monitor, manage, and investigate threats in your network environment.

+- **Defender for Identity sensor**
-- **Sensors**: The default architecture includes a Defender for Identity sensor, which can be installed on the followng servers:
+Defender for Identity sensors can be directly installed on the following servers:
   - **Domain controllers**: The sensor directly monitors domain controller traffic, without the need for a dedicated server, or configuration of port mirroring.
   - **AD FS / AD CS**: The sensor directly monitors network traffic and authentication events.

-  (Preview) However, Microsoft Defender for Endpoint customers can use a Defender for Endpoint sensor as a unified sensor for both Defender for Endpoint and Defender for Identity.
-Unified sensors are supported on domain controllers only.

 - **Defender for Identity cloud service**
 Defender for Identity cloud service runs on Azure infrastructure and is currently deployed in the US, Europe, Australia East, and Asia.
 Defender for Identity cloud service is connected to Microsoft's intelligent security graph.